annieguan/CarND-Vehicle-Detection/README.md

 ###Discussion

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 1. To speed things up, instead of extract HOG features from each individual windows as I searched across the image, I extract HOG features just once for the entire region of interest (just the lower half of each frame) and subsample that array for each sliding window.

-2. The challenging part of this project for me is to get rid of false positive and in the meantime, identify the right number of vehicle.
-I tried the various combination of the buffer size to store the heatmap for a series of frames of video  as well as threshold.
+2. The challenging part of this project for me is to remove the false positive and in the meantime, identify the right number of vehicle.
+I integrate a heatmap over a series of frames.
+I tried the various combination for the buffer size to store the heatmap for a series of frames of video  as well as the threshold which makes sense.

-3. My pipleline wont identity the vehicle as soon as it enters the scene as I integrate a heat map over 15 frames of video.
+3. My pipleline won't identity the vehicle as soon as it enters the scene as I integrate a heat map over 15 frames of video.
 Also for the fast moving vehicle,  heat wont be get built at the same pixel and would be harder to detect.

 4. Things that I could make it more robust.
 If there are overlap detection window or different scale, I can assign the position of the detection to the centroid of the overlapping windows.
 THe other thing is to use multi-scale windows, use bigger window size for vehicle closer to camera, use the smaller window size for vehicle near horizon.